Bootstrap based uncertainty bands for prediction in functional kriging: Introduction

 The paper is organized as follows.
-In Section~\ref{FKED}, we summarize the kriging with external drift (FKED) methodology developed in \cite{IgnaccoloSERRA} and extend it to take into account spatial correlation when estimating the drift functional coefficients by means of an iterative algorithm.
-In Section~\ref{BOOT} we propose a method for deriving prediction bands in the general FKED setting; in particular, we follow \cite{Schelin2010} and modify their approach to take into account a functional drift as proposed by \cite{Iranpanah2011}.
-A simulation study is presented in Section~\ref{SIMU} to evaluate the performance of the proposed method, followed by an application to two real data sets.
+In Section~\ref{FKED}, we summarize the kriging with external drift methodology whereas in Section~\ref{BOOT} we illustrate the proposed method for deriving prediction bands in the general FKED setting.
+A simulation study is presented in Section~\ref{SIMU}, followed by an application to two real data sets.
 All computations are coded in R \citep{R}.
 A discussion completes the paper.